obsproject/rfcs/text/0039-service-overhaul.md

 Maximums and supported resolutions will be strict (e.g. Twitch allows 6000 kbps, more will not be accepted), the UI will not allow to save incompatible settings.

+This will require to introduce in the Property API a way to indicate that the settings are not valid.

 TODO: Think about recommendation

 ## Service plugins
 ### Service API

-Add missing get_properties2 and get_default2 functions for service
+Adding missing `get_properties2()` and `get_default2()` functions for service might be required.

+**For now all services shall be compatible with H264.
+Removing this limitation requires to rework of the Output settings UI which is plan for another RFC.**

 ### `custom-service`

 This plugin is meant to provide a replacement for `rtmp_custom` type.

-If OBS need to be heavily dependent to one plugin, it shall be this one.
+If OBS need to be heavily dependent to one service plugin, it shall be this one.

 The protocol will be detected (or maybe forced set by the user, e.g. HLS).
-Properties will change depending of the protocol.
+Property view will change depending of the protocol.

 ### `obs-services`

 This plugin is meant to provide a replacements for `rtmp_common` type for services who doesn't have custom behavior or integration.

 This plugin will need a brand new services.json with new format, to register each streaming service with their own id.
-No more things like `rtmp-common` id.
+No more things like `rtmp_common` id.

 Those services will be able to provide multiple protocols so no more "Service - HLS" and "Service - FTL".

 If a certain protocol is not available, the UI will not show it if the service doesn't support another protocol.
+Same goes for codecs.
 If it does, the missing protocol will not be shown.

 Those services should have no specific behavior like ingest management.